qgis/QGIS-Documentation/docs/user_manual/working_with_vector_tiles/vector_tiles_properties.rst

 the rules are deselected.
 At the bottom the :guilabel:`Current Zoom` is shown.
-According to this information it is possible to reduce the number of rules to only those that are visible at the given zoom lovel.
+According to this information it is possible to reduce the number of rules to only those that are visible at the given zoom level.
 This makes it easier to work with complex vector styling and to locate troublesome rules.
 Style and labelling can be dependent on the zoom level.